-7. After starting your engine, carefully discon-

-8. Replace the vent caps (if so equipped).
-Be

-cable.

-corrosive acid.

-nect the negative cable and then the positive

-sure to dispose of the cloth used to cover the

-vent holes as it may be contaminated with
+- 7. After starting your engine, carefully disconnect the negative cable and then the positive cable. - 8.
+Replace the vent caps (if so equipped).
+Be sure to dispose of the cloth used to cover the vent holes as it may be contaminated with corrosive acid.